 The New Investigator Awards are made to tenure-track SIUE faculty members in order to recognize and support individual programs of research or creative activities.
 These Awards recognize faculty members whose research or creative activities have the promise of making significant contributions to their fields of study, their respective school/department and to SIUE in general.
 Recipients are expected to produce published scholarly works/products and externally sponsored grants/contracts.

-There are no formal guidelines for formatting the evaluation documents from the Dean or Department Chair.
-The evaluations should address the criteria enumerated below under "Selection Criteria," and provide an overall assessment of the applicant’s scholarly potential and ongoing contribution to the school/department.
+There are no formal guidelines for creating the Letters of Evaluation from the Dean or Department Chair.
+The evaluations should address the criteria enumerated below under "Selection Criteria," and provide an honest, overall assessment of the applicant’s scholarly potential and ongoing contribution to the school/department.
 The evaluation should also include a clear statement from the applicant's school/department outlining its 20% cost-share commitment, preferably indicating the budget line items the unit would like to support.
+Applicants will NOT receive a copy of the Letters of Evaluation unless provided upon request by the Chairs and Deans.

 1. Cover Page and Checklist (Required)